ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 | Folder Name                   | Description
 |:---                           |:---
-| `01_sycl_dpct_output`         | Contains output of Intel® DPC++ Compatibility Tool used to migrate SYCL-compliant code from CUDA code.
+| `01_dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
-| `02_sycl_dpct_migrated`       | Contains Intel® DPC++ Compatibility Tool migrated SYCL code from CUDA code with manual changes done to fix the unmigrated code to work functionally.
-| `03_sycl_migrated`            | Contains manually migrated SYCL code from CUDA code.
+| `02_sycl_migrated`            | Contains manually migrated SYCL code from CUDA code.
-| `04_sycl_migrated_optimized`  | Contains manually migrated SYCL code from CUDA code with performance optimizations applied.